 Introduction

-During upright locomotion, individuals generally choose to walk at relatively slow speeds (i.e., < 1.6 m/s) and run at faster speeds (i.e., > 1.6 m/s).
+During upright locomotion, individuals generally choose to walk at relatively slow speeds (i.e., < 1.6 m/s) and run at faster speeds (i.e., > 1.6 m/s) (ref).
 When an individual progressively increases their locomotor speeds, the transition from walking to running appears spontaneous.
 Numerous studies have attempted to explain this preferred transition speed (PTS) phenomenon.
 For example, the transition to running may occur because, compared to running at a given speed, fast walking at that same speed correlates to reduced stability (Diedrich & Warren, 1995), greater metabolic cost of walking (Diedrich & Warren, 1995), greater perceived effort (Noble et al., 1973), or suboptimal energy substrate use (Ganley, Stock, Herman, Santello, & Willis, 2011).
 Mathematically, the Froude number (i.e., Fr = v2/(g*l), where v = velocity, g = acceleration due to gravity, and l = leg length)), which models gait as an inverted pendulum and thus incorporates leg length, suggests that this transition occurs when the centrifugal acceleration forces exceeds the centripetal forces due to gravity, thereby requiring a flight phase (Alexander, 1989; Usherwood, 2005).

 Irrespective of the mechanism, determining the threshold for this transition is important because it would allow for a more precise classification of gait behavior.
 Wearable sensors are becoming increasingly popular in laboratory and free-living research, as well as personal use by consumers.
 Many sensors provide minute-by-minute step data (i.e., cadence [steps/minute]).
 Whereas determining the PTS requires precise speed information, which is not available in most wearable sensors, cadence may provide a more accessible measure of gait behavior, i.e., walking versus running.
 Thus, the preferred transition cadence (PTC) may be a better outcome measure for researchers or clinicians aiming to quantify physical activity behavior (specifically, minutes per day running).